Tami Knows Best: Plot

 Lyla (Minka Kelly) and Billy (Derek Phillips) learn that Tim (Taylor Kitsch) has received letters of interest from Oklahoma.
-At the hospital, Matt (Zach Gilford) is informed that Lorraine (Louanne Stephens) has worsened in her dementia, and that he won't receive any more medical pills.
+At the hospital, Matt (Zach Gilford) is informed that Lorraine's (Louanne Stephens) dementia has worsened and that she has not been taking her pills.

 Tami (Connie Britton) is confronted by the Mayor over using the jumbotron funds for the school requirements, as the boosters club raised the money with the intent of buying it.
 This tarnishes Tami's image, but she continues to stand firm on her decision.
 Eric (Kyle Chandler) continues training Smash (Gaius Charles), who is still struggling in playing with his knee injury.
 Eric has also promised that he would get college tryouts, but his phone calls are not answered.

 Tyra (Adrianne Palicki) starts running her campaign to become council president, although she is let down when she finds that a poster of her was graffitied.
 On a suggestion by Landry (Jesse Plemons) and her family, she brings strippers to the school to persuade students in voting for her.
 The vice principal almost suspends her, until Tami intervenes.
 During a town meeting with the other candidates, Tyra wins over the students when she talks badly about her competitor, promising that her voters will have sex at the prom if they vote for Tyra.
 However, Tami is angry at Tyra's decision, and demands that she earns back her self-respect.

 Matt is told that he needs to become Lorraine's legal guardian, or she will be placed in an elderly care home.
 He refuses to become an emancipated minor, but is worried when her condition worsens.
 He borrows Landry's car to leave for Oklahoma and visit Shelby (Kim Dickens), his mother to whom he has not talked in years.
 While saddened over leaving him, Shelby signs the papers needed to emancipate him.
 Tim accompanies Lyla and Buddy (Brad Leland) to dine with the McCoys, with Buddy warning him not to screw his relationship with them, while also disapproving of his relationship with Lyla.
 The dinner proves to be an uncomfortable experience for Tim, who does not answer questions and is forced to eat a raw pigeon as he is not familiar with the food.
 Afterwards, Tim and Lyla get into an argument.

 Eric gets the Panthers to help Smash train for his new condition.
 While initially struggling, Smash manages to score many touchdowns.
-Later, Eric tells him that he was selected by the Texas A&M University, and the Williams family is overjoyed.
+Later, Eric tells him that he was selected by Texas A&M University, and the Williams family is overjoyed.
 Tim returns home, and is visited by Lyla, who brings him a cheeseburger to compensate for their dinner and make up for the resulting argument.
 Returning to Dillon, Matt picks up Julie (Aimee Teegarden) near an Applebee's, declaring his emancipation.